Toucaan/toucaan.research/README.md

+# Introducing Toucaan CSS…

-# Toucaan CSS - a gridless approach to style.
+A gridless approach to style.

+# Why?
-*If Toucaan, then you can too!*
+Well, *if Toucaan, then you can too!*

 Did you know that the most responsive page in the whole world wide web is *blank*.